horiacristescu/romanian-diacritic-restoration/README.md

 Features:
  - both char and word level
     - only use a restricted set of chars for prediction (letters, digits, punctuation and space)
+    - lower case, flattened (no diacritics), mask other characters
     - at word level, we hash words into a range of 1,000,000
  - char and word codes are replaced with Embeddings which are jointly learned for the task